topcoder-platform/mm-processor/Validation.md

 ## Verification for Java Score System

 - Be sure to follow the steps in README.md to create AWS DynamoDB tables, S3 bucket, IAM user, and update the corresponding configurations
-- Upload both files in `verifications/test` folder to the S3 bucket, and write down the S3 URL of the uploaded files (it should be something like `https://s3.amazonaws.com/<bucket name>/<file name>`)
+- Upload both files in `verifications/javatest` folder to the S3 bucket, and write down the S3 URL of the uploaded files (it should be something like `https://s3.amazonaws.com/<bucket name>/<folders>/<file name>`)
 - Add a new record into Verification table with the following values (this is in JSON format, but it should be very clear, if you still don't understand how to do it, please check AWS documentation):
 ```
 {
+    "id": "some random id, it does not matter",
     "challengeId": "16344",
-    "className": "Random",
+    "className": "GuessRandom",
     "maxMemory": "64m",
     "inputs": [
       [1],